ExpDev07/coronavirus-tracker-api/README.md

 ## New York Times is now available as a source!

 **Specify source parameter with ?source=nyt.
 NYT also provides a timeseries!
-To view timelines of cases by US counties use ?source=nyt&timelines=1**
+To view timelines of cases by US counties use ?source=nyt&timelines=true**

 ## Recovered cases showing 0